lloydmaddock/test/readme.md

 ## Experimenting with GITHUB.

-Just some old Java test code I had kicking around, nothing of much use here.
+Just some old Java test code I had kicking around.
+Nothing to see here, move along please.